farukmukhtar/data-analytics-journey/sql/README.md

 ### Notes:
 Practiced filtering data, combining tables, and working with different result sets.
 SQL logic is becoming more intuitive with hands-on exercises.

+## 📅 Day 7 — SQL Joins Practice

+Today I focused entirely on SQL JOINs since they are one of the core foundations of relational databases.

+### ✔️ What I Practiced:
+- INNER JOIN
+- LEFT JOIN
+- RIGHT JOIN
+- FULL OUTER JOIN